 Every classroom teacher establishes an essential agreement among the students creating a standard set of norms providing for a safe environment.
 The teachers also create a behavior plan for the Primary Years Programme (PYP) or a progressive disciplinary plan for the Middle Years Programme (MYP) appropriate to their particular grade level outlining consequences for violations of the essential agreement.
-In addition, the administration conducts a safety meetings with the MYP students reviewing guidelines for student behavior and discuss the student Code of Conduct.
+In addition, the administration conducts orientations with the MYP students reviewing guidelines for student behavior and discuss the student Code of Conduct.
 Both the PYP and MYP have an assigned counselor that works with the administration, faculty, and students to create a safe environment through classroom presentations, group sessions, and individual counseling sessions.
 An anonymous bully box is in the media center and may be used to report harassment and bullying.
-The school participates in Red Ribbon Week and Blue Ribbon Week activities that promote anti-drug use and anti-bullying behavior.
-The counselors also implement the Value Matters program.
-A student group, The Peer Mentors, work toward anti-bullying behavior by promoting positive peer interactions through student presentations.
-The Youth Crime Watch presents area of concern and potential solutions to school administration.
+The counselors implement the Value Matters program that develop a shared sense of community values.

+Several student groups also exist to assist with creating a safe environment.
+The Safety Patrol assist students during morning arrival by monitoring gathering areas.
+They report any unsafe activities to teachers or administrators on duty.
+The Student Government will work toward anti-bullying behavior by promoting positive peer interactions and present areas of concern and potential solutions to school administration.
 The parents may also utilize parental concern forms at the main office if their child prefers to speak with the parent at home regarding behaviors from other students.
 All community stakeholders are invited to regular safety meetings and may present items of concern to the team as well as provide suggestions to solve any safety concerns.

 Several on site community service opportunities will be offered throughout the school year to create student ownership of the school campus and grounds.
-After school activities are run by the instructional staff and provide the students with a variety of opportunities to explore their interests.
+After school interest based activities are run by the instructional staff and provide the students with a variety of opportunities to explore their interests.
 The teachers monitor the students closely during the activities and then ensures each child leaves the building safely.
-The Principal run after school program director remains on campus until every students leaves and will notify administration of unsafe student behavior.
+The Principal run after school program director remains on campus until every students leaves and notifies administration of any unsafe student behavior after school hours.
 The staff members maintain positive control of the students until their parent/guardian comes to the school to pick them.
 The aftercare program maintains a checkout system that includes the authorized adult presenting an ID and signing the child out.